E dil hai aasan jeena yaha.. suno mister, suno bandhu, ye hai Bombay meri jaan

 Mumbaikar use this word to a person who act as a extra smart.
 There is a little bit sarcasm in this word.

 For e.g Jyada shaana mat ban. (don’t be oversmart.) :/

 Parvadable is a desi broken english word mumbaikar often use for the things or stuff which are cheap priced and easy to buy.

 This one is the most common word used by mumbaikars, Apun simply means ‘I, me and myself’ B)

 Kalti maar/ kat le or vatakle

-All this three words has same meaning i.e. GET LOST or GET OUT. 😀
+All these three words has the same meaning i.e. GET LOST or GET OUT. 😀

 Maaldar is word especially used for the rich people. 😀

 Chya maari is the bambaiiyyaa version of ‘WTF’.